oscar-system/SingerAlg/README.md

 ---------------

-Thomas Breuer gratefully acknowledges support by the German Research Foundation (DFG) within the [SFB-TRR 195 *Symbolic Tools in Mathematics and their Applications*](https://www.computeralgebra.de/sfb/).
+Thomas Breuer gratefully acknowledges support by the German Research Foundation (DFG) -- Project-ID 286237555 -- within the [SFB-TRR 195 *Symbolic Tools in Mathematics and their Applications*](https://www.computeralgebra.de/sfb/).